smukvica/itech_naloga/README.md

 - if reading from file the next 500 values are aquired from the last aquired value
 - if reading from device the values are aquired from the last received value regardles of how many samples have arrived between

+The client will output at the end the time running, packages aquired, packages per second and how many errors were in the order of packages.

 ## Compiling

 ### Server